default081/MAHE/README.md

 # MAHE
 MAHE <-> Multi-platform Accessible Hacker Environment, is a free open source environment for bug-hunting, pentesting and hacking.
 This program was created to combine all the necessary pentesting tools in one environment.

-This tool contains port scaner, sqli/xss scaner, md5 hash brut, directory brut, wireless attack, reporting tool, password attack,
+This tool contains port scaner, sqli/xss scaner, md5 hash brut, directory brut, wireless attack, reporting tool, password attack, admin panels finder.